MicrosoftDocs/nav-content/dynamics-nav-app/LocalFunctionality/Switzerland/how-to-submit-dta-payments.md

 ---
     title: How to Submit DTA Payments
-    description: To submit DatenTrägerAustausch (DTA) payments to your bank for payment, you must do the following:
+    description: To submit DatenTrägerAustausch (DTA) payments to your bank for payment, you must perform certain tasks.

     documentationcenter: ''
     author: SorenGP